Traian Băsescu: Minister of Transport

-During his tenure as Minister of Transportation, Băsescu oversaw the privatization of Romania's merchant fleet.
+During his tenure as minister of transportation, Băsescu oversaw the privatisation of Romania's merchant fleet.
 While some argued that the aging ships at the time were of minimal value, many Romanians believed the compensation received for the ships was artificially low.
 The "scandal" of the fleet sale became known in Romania as The Fleet File (Dosarul Flota) Affair.
 Prosecutors brought charges against Băsescu, but it was not proven that he was involved in any malfeasance.
 In 1996, Băsescu was the first Romanian parliamentarian to renounce his parliamentary immunity, in order to allow judicial procedures related to the Fleet File Affair to continue against him.
 (Romanian MPs were, by default, granted immunity from prosecution of any kind.)
 Although the case against him was closed at the time for lack of evidence, it was reopened in early 2004, in what some considered a political maneuver against him sponsored by the then PSD government.
 In 2004, the case was brought before the High Court of Cassation and Justice, however, the judges decided to send it back to the Prosecutor's Office citing procedural errors (the signature of a prosecutor was missing).
 In December 2007, the Romanian National Anti-corruption Directorate (Direcția Națională Anticorupție), a subdivision of the General Prosecutor Office, decided to end the investigation, based on the opinion of financial expertise that there was no prejudicial dealing by the Romanian association NM Petromin SA Constanța with the Norwegian Torvald Klaveness Group between April 1991 and August 2000.
 However, the case is still open as this is only the latest published opinion, and the only one that serves as evidence in favor of Băsescu.
 Some have seen this as a political maneuver destined to prove his innocence.
 In total 136 people were investigated.
 80, including Băsescu, were retained for the investigation of this case, while the facts pertaining to 51 others were separated for independent investigations.